-The fair value measurement hierarchy for investment property as at 30 June 2023 was Level 3 - Significant unobservable inputs (2022: Level 3).
+The fair value measurement hierarchy for investment property as at June 30, 2024 was Level 3 - Significant unobservable inputs (2023: Level 3).
 There were no transfers between Levels 1, 2 or 3 during the year.

 Valuation technique Significant unobservable input Range

 DCF method - Rent growth p.a.
-7-11%
+3.50%

-- Discount rate 12%
+- Discount rate 11.00% - 12.35%

-- Terminal yield 6.5%
+- Terminal vield 3.50%

-Significant increases/(decreases) in estimated rental value and rent growth per annum in isolation would result in a significantly higher/(lower) fair value of the property.
-Significant increases/(decreases) in the long-term discount rate (and terminal yield) in isolation would result in a significantly lower (higher) fair value
+Significant increases/(decreases) in the rent growth per annum in isolation would result in a significantly higher/(lower) fair value.
+Significant increases/(decreases) in the discount rate and terminal yield in isolation would result in a significantly lower/(higher) fair value.

-(iv) The borrowings of MUR 910 mn are secured on the hotel properties and all assets of the Company (Note 7).
+(vi) The borrowings of Rs.
+910m are secured on the hotel properties and all assets of the Company (Note 8).